 - Signs with information about safety protocols have been posted throughout the Siena campus, including all buildings and public areas.

-- We will be increasing the volume of fresh/outside air that our central ventilation systems will circulate throughout our academic spaces.
+- We have increased the volume of fresh/outside air that our central ventilation systems circulate throughout our academic spaces.

-- New students and transfers will receive training about health and safety during orientation.
+- New students and transfers received training about health and safety during orientation.

-- The College is hiring additional facility staff to increase the cleaning of all common spaces to twice a day (door handles, bathrooms, etc).
+- The College has hired additional facility staff to increase the cleaning of all common spaces to twice a day (door handles, bathrooms, etc).

-- Protective shielding and equipment is being installed in the food service areas.
+- Protective shielding and equipment has been installed in the food service areas.